 The Mathematics Department is focused on ensuring that all students, regardless of ability, achieve their full potential.
-Mathematical reasoning is developed and new skills embedded through investigations, problem solving and the application of mathematics to real life.
+Mathematical reasoning is developed and new skills embedded through practice, problem solving and the application of mathematics to real life.
 We have high expectations of our students and expect them to arrive promptly, fully equipped (pen, pencil, ruler and scientific calculator) and ready to learn.

 KEY STAGE 3